This problem consists of the design, implementation, and synthesis

 Instead of saturating the final output, build a compressor with the

-same characteristics as the one shown in this matlab plot and code:
+same characteristics as the one shown in this matlab plot which was

 The overall goal of the project is to design a working system with low area